All about fishing for bass in each state.

 World record: 8 pounds, 12 ounces

-The redeye bass looks very much like a largemouth with a red eye and red coloration in the tail.
-Found in the southeast part of the US it is often confused with the shoal bass, because of the red eye.
-Fish for the redeye with conventional bass tackle favoring smaller baits and lighter tackle.
-If you like to fly fish, try fly fishing for redeye bass.
+The redeye looks very much like a largemouth with a red eye and red coloration in the tail.
+Found in the southeast part of the US it can be caught with conventional bass tackle favoring smaller baits and lighter tackle.

-The purpose of the page is to provide specific, detailed information about fishing for largemouth bass and smallmouth bass, plus information other bass including spotted bass, redeye bass and shoal bass.
-Our goal is to help you make your bass fishing trips more successful.
-Use the state navigation on this page to locate specific information about bass fishing in your local waters.
+The purpose of the page is to provide specific, detailed information about catching largemouth, smallmouth, spotted, redeye and shoal bass.
+Our goal is to help you make your next trip to the lake more successful.
+Use the state navigation on this page to locate specific information about these species in your local waters.